Loss-Based Variational Bayes Prediction: Theoretical Results

 For some positive sequence $\epsilon _{n}\rightarrow 0$, define $\Theta (\epsilon _{n}):=\{\theta \in \Theta :d(\theta ,\theta _{\star })\leq \epsilon _{n}\}$ as an $n$-dependent neighbourhood of $\theta _{\star }$ and let $\Theta ^{c}(\epsilon _{n})$ denote its complement.

-\begin{assumption} (i) There exists a non-random function $\mathcal{S}(\theta )$ such that $\sup_{\theta \in \Theta }\Vert S_{n}(\theta )/n-\mathcal{S} (\theta )\Vert \rightarrow 0$ in probability. (ii) For any $\epsilon \geq \epsilon _{n}$, there exists some $C>0$ such that $\sup_{\Theta^{c} (\epsilon )}\left\{ \mathcal{S}(\theta )-\mathcal{S}(\theta _{\star })\right\} \leq -C\epsilon ^{2}$. \end{assumption}
+\begin{assumption} (i) There exists a non-random function $\mathcal{S}(\theta )$ such that $\sup_{\theta \in \Theta }|S_{n}(\theta )/n-\mathcal{S} (\theta )| \rightarrow 0$ in probability. (ii) For any $\epsilon \geq \epsilon _{n}$, there exists some $C>0$ such that $\sup_{\Theta^{c} (\epsilon )}\left\{ \mathcal{S}(\theta )-\mathcal{S}(\theta _{\star })\right\} \leq -C\epsilon ^{2}$. \end{assumption}

-\begin{remark} Assumption \ref{ass:est} places regularity conditions on the sample and limit counterpart of the expected scoring rules, and is used to deduce the asymptotic behavior of the Gibbs posterior.
-The first part of the assumption is a standard uniform law of large numbers, and the second part amounts to an identification condition for $\theta _{\star }$. \end{remark}
+\begin{rem} Assumption \ref{ass:est} places regularity conditions on the sample and limit counterpart of the expected scoring rules, $\mathcal{S}(\theta)$, and is used to deduce the asymptotic behavior of the Gibbs posterior.
+The first part of the assumption is a standard uniform law of large numbers, and the second part amounts to an identification condition for $\theta _{\star }$. \end{rem}

-In what follows, we investigate the rate of convergence of the exact Gibbs posterior.
-We note here that the non-likelihood nature of $S_{n}(\theta )$, and the temporal dependence of the observations, ensures that existing results on the concentration of Gibbs posteriors, and/or their variational approximation, of which we are aware are not applicable in our setting; e.g., the approaches of \cite{zhang2020convergence}, \cite {alquier2020concentration} and \cite{yang2020alpha} are not directly applicable with data that is temporally dependent, and potentially non-Markovian.
+We note here that the temporal dependence of the observations, and the use of potentially heavy-tailed data means that existing results on the concentration of Gibbs posteriors, and/or their variational approximation, of which we are aware may not be applicable in our setting; see e.g., \cite {zhang2020convergence}, \cite{alquier2020concentration} and \cite {yang2020alpha}.

 Instead, we use smoothness of $S_{n}(\theta )$ (and the underlying model $ P_{\theta }^{(n)}$) to deduce a posterior concentration result.